ibm-cloud-docs/databases-for-mysql/howto-autoscaling.md

 You can set your deployment to autoscale disk, RAM, or both.

-General Autoscaling parameters
+## General Autoscaling parameters:
-- When to scale, based on usage over a period of time.
+- When to scale, based on usage over a period of time
-- By how much to scale, as a percentage of the resources per member.
+- By how much to scale, as a percentage of the resources per member
-- How often to scale, measured either in seconds, minutes, or hours.
+- How often to scale, measured either in seconds, minutes, or hours
-- A hard limit on scaling, your deployment stops scaling at the limit.
+- A hard limit on scaling, your deployment stops scaling at the limit

 ![Example Autoscaling panel](images/autoscaling-panel.png)